Written: October 2, 2016

 God has his ways of sparing us in grief, and as I sat at the table with a much younger crowd, I was blessed to see their smiles, hear their laughter, and witness the hope of a long life ahead, full of adventure and faith.
 That’s as it should be at a wedding, and I was encouraged by it and comforted.

-On the way back to Nathan’s, we talked about the wedding, about what kind of girl he might want to marry one day.
+On the way back to my son’s house, we talked about the wedding, about what kind of girl he might want to marry one day.
 It was a sweet talk, and one that brought up memories of his dad in a way that a son should speak of his father — with love and affection.
 As I watched him walk into his house, I realized once again how quickly life changes and our children grow and leave.
 I’m just thankful for the moments together.

 Driving back to the ‘Boro, I caught myself looking at the For Sale signs along the way, and remembered how much Raouf was always looking to find that “next great piece of property” on which to build or simply leave as an inheritance for his sons.
 I know now, he left so much more as an inheritance for them — he left his example, his wisdom, his love.
 I’m so glad I married that man, God’s man, and now can see the two wonderful men who are following in their father’s footsteps.
 It was a good day.